 4.13.1 Since October 2007 we have increased our partners to 9.
-We are hoping to increase our partners through the seminars, though many within the Swale area have indicated that they will be submitting to STG and therefore do not need to partner.
+We are hoping to further increase our partners through presentations and seminars, though many architects within the Swale area have indicated that they will be submitting to STG and therefore do not need to partner.
 We will however continue to pursue these avenues.